 In 1770 the original tower was struck by lightning and was rebuilt in 1777.
-The tower was rebuilt in brick rather than stone due to a lack of money.
+The tower was rebuilt in brick rather than stone.

 In early 2020, The Textile Conservancy approached by the Treasurer of St. Matthew’s Church, Mr. Richard Henderson JP, with a view to repairing regions of detached laid metal thread.
 But, as it transpired, the condition and problems in the method of construction, lead to an extensive treatment being carried out.